krayin/krayin-docs/docs/1.x/packages/create-migrations.md

 You can create migration in two ways,

-1. By using Bagisto Package Generator.
+1. By using Krayin Package Generator.
 2. By normal laravel command and then manually copy to the respective folder.

-## By using Bagisto Package Generator
+## By using Krayin Package Generator

 This command will create a new migration class in `packages/ACME/HelloWorld/src/Database/Migrations` directory.